Design Course

 Design for a small outdoor relaxation space

-Here a designer uses a combination of CAD and hand drawing techniques
+Here, a landscape designer uses a combination of CAD and hand-drawing techniques

 Course structure